 Type-1 Diabetes Mellitus is an autoimmune disorder where the immune system mistakenly attacks insulin producing beta cells in the islets of the pancreas.
-After a significant portion of these islets have been destroyed, the pancreas is no longer able to produce enough insulin for the body.
+After a significant portion of these insulin-producing cells have been destroyed, the pancreas is no longer able to produce enough insulin for the body.
 The standard treatment for this disease is daily glucose monitoring and insulin injection.
-But despite rigorous insulin therapy, many complications eventually arise including organ failure (kidneys, nerves, heart, etc.), amputations, blindness, stroke, and early death.
-Alternative therapies, including pancreas and islet cell transplants, are not practical due to the number of donors needed (up to 5 donors for a single treatment) and the requirement for lifelong administration of immunosuppressant drugs which are associated with the development of serious infections, cancers, and kidney disease.
+Unfortunately, even with rigorous insulin therapy, many complications eventually arise for those suffering from insulin dependent diabetes including multi-organ failure (kidneys, heart, eyes, nerves, etc.), vascular complications including amputations and stroke, visual issues leading to blindness, and an early death.
+Alternative therapies, including pancreas and islet cell transplants from unrelated donors are not practical due to the large number of donors needed (up to five donors for a single treatment, and at least two treatments are needed) to provide freedom from exogenous insulin.
+In addition, the requirement for administration of immunosuppressive agents in transplant recipients is often associated with the development of serious infections, cancers, and kidney disease.

-SCT has developed and patented the technology for a fundamentally new adult stem cell-enabled therapy in which culture-expanded pancreatic islet cells are combined with high numbers of Mesenchymal Stem Cells (MSCs) to form unique three-dimensional geometric cellular clusters we call "Neo-Islets".
-A single dose of Neo-Islets into the abdomen provides the same lifelong benefits as a fresh pancreas, but with the critical benefit of immune isolation.
+SymbioCellTech (SCT) has developed and patented the technology for a fundamentally new adult stem cell-enabled therapy in which culture-expanded pancreatic islet cells are combined with high numbers of Mesenchymal Stem Cells (MSCs) to form unique three-dimensional geometric cellular clusters we call "Neo-Islets."
+When administered into the abdominal cavity Neo-Islets no only establish a new source of physiologically regulated insulin to the bloodstream but also provide the critical benefit of immune isolation from destructive immunosurveillance.

 Diabetes researchers have struggled for many years to create islet encapsulation devices to protect against the immune-attack problem in Type-1 diabetes.
-These approaches fail because the body rejects the device, the pores are too large to block the immune attack, or the pores are too small and severe fibrosis forms, blood and oxygen cannot reach the islets, or the engineered islets themselves do not produce the proper hormones.
-SCT invented Neo-Islets as a way to provide "natural encapsulation' rather than using a device.
+These devices tend to fail due to foreign body reactions.
+SCT invented Neo-Islets as a way to provide "natural encapsulation' rather than using a foreign medical device.

-The technical details about SCT's Neo-Islet technology have been described at length in a recent publication in the journal Stem Cells Translational Medicine.
+The technical details and data in support of SCT's Neo-Islet technology are more fully described in a recent publication in the journal Stem Cells Translational Medicine.
 Our Neo-Islets were featured on the cover of the July 2017 issue.
 The article can be found here.
 A PDF version of the publication can be downloaded here.
-The journal cover can be seen here.

 In a healthy individual, insulin is released by the pancreas directly into the portal system of the liver.
 This is the most natural, safe and effective means for insulin delivery.
-The traditional therapy of injecting insulin into muscle tissue or under the skin is far from ideal.
-It results in poor glucose control and exposes local tissues and organs to potentially harmful levels of insulin.
-To further complicate matters, proper insulin delivery is highly dependent on effective glucose sensing which cannot be reliably performed from locations in the skin or muscles.
-The SCT solution solves the insulin delivery problem by monitoring and releasing insulin from the omentum which goes directly into the portal system of the liver in the same way as a healthy pancreas.
+The traditional therapy of injecting insulin under the skin, and the approach of implanting cells contained within encapsulation devices sub-cutaneously are both sub-optimal.
+Sub-cutaneous insulin delivery results in poor glucose control and exposes local tissues and organs to potentially harmful levels of insulin.
+To further complicate matters, proper insulin delivery is highly dependent on effective glucose sensing which cannot be reliably performed from locations in the skin or within encapsulation devices.
+SCT’s technology solves the insulin delivery problem by releasing insulin from Neo-Islets housed in the omentum.
+Like that of the pancreas, the blood supply of the omentum goes directly into the portal system of the liver.